CephalofairGames/frosthaven-faq/index.md

 **Scenario 55 (conclusion)** - <span class="hidden">Remove the cards you're directed to remove from both Available <i>and</i> Unavailable Event Decks.</span>

+**Scenario 56 - Section 3.2** <span class="hidden">Even if the Harbinger is reduced to 0 health directly from above 2/3 its maximum health, you must resolve section 21.2, and the Harbinger is not considered dead unless it is still at 0 hp even after that section resolves.
+The same holds for any similar sections in this scenario that are resolved based on the boss's health thresholds.</span>

 **Scenario 58 (conclusion)** - <span class="hidden">Remove the cards you're directed to remove from both Available <i>and</i> Unavailable Event Decks.</span>

 **Scenario 59 (conclusion)** - <span class="hidden">Remove the cards you're directed to remove from both Available <i>and</i> Unavailable Event Decks.</span>